-- business income on Form 140PY-SBI and if any of the following additions are directly related to the small business income, report that addition on Form 140PY-SBI.
+- If you are electing to report your Arizona sourced small business income on Form 140PY-SBI and if any of the following additions are directly related to the small business income, report that addition on Form 140PY-SBI.
 If the addition is not directly related to small business income, make the addition on Form 140NR. - If you are not filing Form 140PY-SBI, make that addition on Form 140PY.